What do I need to get married?

 How does CoVid19 affect my wedding?

 The Government of Saskatchewan has set out guidelines for most businesses and events including weddings.
-Below is an infographic explaining the guidelines for weddings.
+The provincial guidelines change to reflect changes in the pandemic situation.
+I will adhere to the guidelines set out on the day of your wedding.
 If you need more information about CoVid19 you can click here.

 If you have any other questions, feel free to contact me!